spUK2020/wdthecloudforge.github.io/monitoring.md

 Listing all of the logs and metrics involved reviewing the Azure documentation and the correcponding links have been included above for your convenience.

-In this example, we would advocate the following logs and metrics:
+In this example, we would advocate the following logs and metrics based on both the [Cloud Adoption Framework Landing Zone design](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/landing-zone/) and [Well-Architected Framework](https://learn.microsoft.com/en-us/azure/architecture/framework/) documentation:

+### The First Steps

+Considerations:
+- Establish a basline of services
+- Consider using tools such as an Azure Monitor Log Analytics workspace as administrative boundaries

+Recommendations:
+- Deploy a central Log Analytics workspace for platform operations.
+This will be in your Management subscription as part of the platform.
+- Deploy a workload-specific Log Analytics workspace for application logging.
+This will be in your workload subscription.

 ### Azure Firewall
 TBD